Get Clarity on Your Privacy

 2) Clarity

-We aim to make this clear and understandable.
+We aim to make our views on privacy clear and understandable.
 We use everyday language and visual diagrams to show where information lives and how it moves.
-We work hard on the design so privacy controls are easy to find and use.
+We work hard on the design so that privacy controls are easy to find and use.
 We simplify where we can and highlight every control.
 We won't hide controls or bury choices.

 3) Confidentiality

 We want you to see Feelpath as we see Feelpath, as a protected space—private by default.
-Your information is protected while it's sent and while it's stored with strong encryption.
-Our systems run in the U.S. on a private network with no public inbound access; data lives in our controlled storage and encrypted backups.
+Your information is protected with strong encryption while it's sent from your computer to our servers and while it's stored.
+Our server and database run in the U.S. on a private network with no public inbound access; data lives in our controlled storage and encrypted backups.
 Access is limited, logged, and reviewable.

 We don't trade, sell, share, or use your information for advertising.
-We use your data only to run the service and provide value back to you (like insights you turn on).
-If the law requires us to keep something, we'll say what it is and for how long.
+We use your data only to run Feelpath and provide value back to you.
+If the law requires us to keep something, we'll say what it is and for how long we'll have it.

 4) Consent